 Should Developers Care about Interpretability?

-Interpretability research is often framed as an alignment problem: we need to understand models so we can verify they’re safe.
-That framing is correct but undersells it.
-Even if you’re not working on AI safety, interpretability has something to offer developers building with models today.
+Interpretability research is often framed as an alignment problem: we need to understand models so we can verify they are safe.
+That framing is correct, but it undersells the practical value.
+Developers building with models already run into failures that look like debugging problems, not abstract policy problems.

 Enjoy Reading This Article?